appsmithorg/appsmith-docs/website/docs/core-concepts/data-access-and-binding/displaying-data-read/README.md

 # Display Data (Read)

-YOu can display data from a query or JS function in a widget by referencing its name in the respective widget property.
+You can display data from a query or JS function in a widget by referencing its name in the respective widget property.
 This document presumes you have successfully [connected to a data source](/core-concepts/connecting-to-data-sources) and have a Query that fetches data.

 ## Display data in a widget